 I remember the moment vividly.
 It was the day after Thanksgiving over three years ago.
 I was working on a client’s Black Friday campaign for the holiday and had sacrificed much of my time with my family that week for this client.

 That Friday I sat in the den of my parents house and it wasn’t until 5pm that I emerged to go to the bathroom.
 I hadn’t eaten anything that day.
 Hadn’t showered.
 Hadn’t drank any water.
-Hadn’t gone to the bathroom.
+And hadn’t gone to the bathroom.
 I emerged and burst into tears.
 I was 30 years old and crying over my job.
 A job that had drained me.
 A job that felt thankless and no longer rewarding.
-A job that felt like all take and no give.
+Job that felt like all take and no give.
 A job that was no longer challenging in the right ways.
 A job that was making me an angry, bitter person.

 This was my career tipping point.

 In that moment, as I cried to my mom at the kitchen table, I knew something had to change.
 That in 2016 I needed to set out and really figure out what my next career move was going to be.
 Not just what my next “job” was going to be.
 But what I actually wanted to accomplish with my career in its next chapter.

 By February I was taking meetings with everyone in my circle to talk out options.
 The one thing that kept coming up: Had I considered going out on my own and develop my own consultancy?
 The more it came up, the more I thought about it and began to imagine it.